Secrets management: what is it and why is it important?

 What is a Secret?

-Put simply, a Secret is a digital authentication credential.
+A Secret is a digital authentication credential.

-Secrets are individually named sets of sensitive information, and address a broad spectrum of secure data.
+Secrets are individually named sets of sensitive information; they address a broad spectrum of secure data.
 There are many kinds of secrets, including user passwords, application and database passwords, auto-generated encryption keys, private encryption keys, API keys, application keys, SSH keys, authorization tokens, and private certificates (e.g. TLS, SSL).
 Each type of secret is well suited to a particular use, whether storing information at rest, or in transit, or granting access to sensitive, business-critical IT resources.